dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 # Discover: Research

 In this phase, you will research toys and physical modular systems on the Internet.
 Find images of interesting or inspiring ways of making, attaching, and combining parts.
-You will create a PDF presentation of your findings to help others understand how toys work.
+You will create a presentation of your findings to help others understand how toys work.

 ## PDF Presentation